 So to get your system organized, let us break the sticky buns to it’s components.

-Sticky Buns: What is in it?
+Sticky Buns: What is in them?

 - Brioche Dough– aka your bread or your pastry that is going to hold those delicious pecans and raisins, and gets slathered with the sweet, gooey sauce.
 The brioche involves two steps, the sponge and the dough.
 I have included a step by step photo tutorial below the recipe box to illustrate the process.